 Mini-Tourol, the robot that brought RioBotz the first gold medal in an international competition

 In 2009, there was a new challenge.
-The organizers of Robogames challenged RioBotz to build a heavyweight robot, so was born the Touro Maximus (220 lb), which helped define the now best known team.
+The organizers of Robogames challenged RioBotz to build a heavyweight robot, so the Touro Maximus (220 lb) was born, which helped define the now best known team.
 Maximus’ first gold came in 2013.

-2016 was the debut year on BattleBots with Minotaur (250 lb).
-Known worldwide, and one of the most beloved robots of the event, Minotaur had a series of overwhelming victories, even having its miniature model marketed officially.
-Holding the title of the most destructive robot of the 2016 season, this robot has a legion of passionate fans and has deprived the sleep of many of its competitors.
+2016 was the year RioBotz debuted on BattleBots with Minotaur (250 lb).
+Known worldwide, and one of the most beloved robots of the event, Minotaur had a series of overwhelming victories, becoming so popular that its miniature model is officially marketed.
+Holding the title of the most destructive robot of the 2016 season, this robot has a legion of passionate fans and has deprived many of its competitors of sleep.

 Minotaur R/C miniature, sold by Hexbug